mikebharris/launcher/README.md

-# osx_launcher
+# Launcher

-Native OSX launcher
+Native launher for OSX and windows